Hyperaktiv-ai/hyperaktiv.github.io/index.md

 ## Segment

-We classify leads in 4 different segments, depending on their :
+We classify users in 4 different segments, depending on their :
-* engagement score : how much a lead is interested / invested in your website / app (relatively amongst the leads of the same stage)
+* Engagement score : how much a user is interested / invested in your website / app (relatively amongst the users of the same stage)
 * ICP match : how much they match your Ideal Customer Profile

 There are 4 segments :